ARCHIVED PAGE: The 2011-2012 recall campaign against KPFA board member and Pacifica treasurer Tracy Rosenberg

 It will cost KPFA the price of mailing ballots to 22,000 listener-members – somewhere in the vicinity of $10,000.
 We believe the cost is worth it, because the destruction caused by Pacifica’s actions is costing KPFA much more than that – up to $500,000 over the course of a year (and that doesn’t even include the over $100,000 Pacifica has spent on anti-union consultants!)
 Also, our own surveys indicate large numbers of listeners became members in order to vote in the recall election and try to get KPFA back to health.
 With an estimated 400 people giving $25 in order to vote, the election expenses are a wash.

 They were supposed to be counted August 4, 2012, but Tracy Rosenberg sued Pacifica a few days prior to that date to prevent the count .
 An Alameda County Superior Court judge has put the ballots under seal; a hearing is scheduled for September 10.
 A very large number of ballots were taken from the Berkeley PO box where they were received, and put into safe deposit boxes in local banks (photos and story here).
 We’ll update this page when we know more.

 I have additional questions.
 How do I contact you?

 SaveKPFA is an all-volunteer effort.
 The easiest way to reach us is by emailing email@example.com.
-If you’d like to talk by phone, you may reach us at 510-969-9373.
 Please be patient as the response has been so overwhelming it sometimes takes us a few days to get back to you.